jmcdo29/nest-commander/apps/docs/src/pages/en/features/commander.md

 export class AppModule {}
 ```

-This example works even if the `RunCommand` has more and nested subcommands and doesn't interfare
+This example works even if the `RunCommand` has more and nested subcommands and doesn't interfere
 with registering other providers or commands if using spread operator or concat method of `Array`.